 - 5.3 However, a large proportion of the future plans for improvement related to tasks which are already ongoing or which have already been included in existing service plans.
 In addition, a number of actions were included which were purely function based and not significant in terms of the Authority's overall governance and control environment.
 It was considered that none of the future plans for improvement are such that they would cause any concern regarding the adequacy of the current overall governance and control arrangements.
-Notwithstanding the above, some of the future plans for improvement are newly identified actions resulting directly from the annual governance review, which have corporate significance, and therefore have been included in the revised Code of Corporate Governance as actions to be addressed. - 5.4 The Internal Audit Annual Report was considered by the Group and it was noted that whilst the report indicated that 4 significant recommendations were made the work undertaken during 2008/2009 did not identify any matters material to the overall control environment of the Authority.
+Notwithstanding the above, some of the future plans for improvement are newly identified actions resulting directly from the annual governance review, which have corporate significance, and therefore have been included in the revised Code of Corporate Governance as actions to be addressed. - 5.4 The Annual Internal Audit Report was considered by the Group and it was noted that the report indicates that the work undertaken during 2010/2011 did not identify any matters material to the overall control environment of the Authority.
 There is an agreed scheme in place for the audit of key financial and non-financial systems.
 Findings of audits of these systems this year were analysed with findings from previous years to enable an opinion to be formed on these systems.

 One of the requirements of the Accounts and Audit (Amendment) (England) Regulations 2006 is for the Authority to have an independent review of the effectiveness of its system of internal audit once a year (in line with the CIPFA Code or Practice for Internal Audit), and for the findings of this review to be considered as part of the procedure for drafting the AGS.
-The review for 2008/2009 found that the internal audit arrangements complied with the CIPFA Code.

-- 5.5 The Corporate Risk Profile was considered by the Group and of the 43 risks faced by the Authority, the following should be noted: - Fourteen are now considered sufficiently significant to warrant close monitoring by the Corporate Risk Management Group, these will be subject to continual analysis and review during 2009/10;
+- 5.5 The Corporate Risk Profile was considered by the Group and of the 15 corporate risks faced by the Authority, the following should be noted: - Nine are now considered sufficiently significant to warrant close monitoring by the Corporate Risk Management Group, these will be subject to continual analysis and review during 2011/12;

-Three risks are considered 'High Priority'.
+Four risks are considered 'High Priority'.

-The three high priority areas have been identified as follows:
+The four high priority areas have been identified as follows: